siddiq/vanillasteel/README.md

   For production larger data is expected and serverside pagination+filtering is very important.
 - Did not used MUI or other library.
 Although we can build product fast and fancy, with responsive layout with best practises.
 But since (https://m3.material.io/) is strictly enforced, so only "@material/web@2.2.0" is used which uses Material 3.
 - All components are imported (import '@material/web/all') for simplicity for development that contributes 77.84 kB gzipped in the bundle.
 Ideally individual components can be imported to reduce bundle size.
+- Preference CSV is parsed on the service side for simplicity of the assignment.
+But it can be done on frontend, to give immidiate feedback to user if format is incorrect or something like that

 # Assumptions